behu-kea/ITA24-1-sem/webteknologi/05-js-intro-variables.md

 - If you continue pair programming remember to get time on the keyboard.
 Shifting who is driver.
 - **I don't want to see anyone just supporting**
 - I expect everyone to complete level 1 today
-- Meet at 11:20 to see some exercises
+- Meet at 11:30 to see some exercise solutions